salt26/rpsbrawl/README.md

   request: "team",
   response: "error",
   type: "message",
-  message: "Cannot change the team in the non-wait room" }
+  message: "Cannot change the team in the non-wait room."
+}
 ```